Today, you’re going to learn how to successfully use a social anxiety challenge to reduce your anxiety and feel more confident.

 This isn’t to say that we want them or approve of them. it simply mean to stop investing our time and effort in fighting them.

-While being anxious isn’t a problem, disengaging from your experience is, and the more you focus on your unhelpful thoughts and uncomfortable feelings, the more disconnect from the present moment you become.
+The more you focus on your unhelpful thoughts and uncomfortable feelings, the more disconnect from the present moment you become.

 Engagement is being present and actively involved in what you’re doing instead of being lost in your thoughts.
 It helps you focus on the present experience despite your unhelpful thoughts and uncomfortable feelings.